 In Grenada, the development of papaya demonstration plots led to the successful marketing for domestic use and exports of appreciable quantities of fruit.
-This country initiative under a executed technical coordinating committee composed of several agencies and assisted by the Fruit Tree Crop Project Specialist and a US Peace Corps Volunteer has promoted interest further for expansion of production by farmers. initiative illustrates successful approach required in the OECS where many agencies participate in the agricultural sector.
+This country initiative executed under technical a coordinating committee composed of several agencies and assisted by the Fruit Tree Crop Project Specialist and a US Peace Corps Volunteer has promoted interest further for expansion of production by farmers.
+The initiative illustrates the successful approach required in the OECS where many agencies participate in the agricultural sector.